 - Full HD (1,920x1,080-pixel) display

-For a regular laptop, being offline is much less a problem since you're using installed software that saves to internal storage.
-Or at least that scenario is a possibility.
+For a regular laptop, being offline is a little less of a problem since you're using installed software that saves to internal storage.
+Still, neither experience is great offline these days.

-Because of the low hardware requirements of Chrome OS, not only can Chromebooks be lighter and smaller than the average laptop, they're cheaper, too.
+Because of the low hardware requirements of Chrome OS, not only can Chromebooks be lighter and smaller than the average laptop, they're generally less expensive, too.

 New Windows laptops for $200 are few and far between and, frankly, are rarely worth buying.
 Finding a good $200 Chromebook, on the other hand, is pretty easy to do.
 And while spending more will get you better build quality, more features or faster performance, even these premium Chromebooks typically start between $400 and $500, but can easily run more than over $1,000 depending on your needs.

 The simplicity of a Chromebook can't be beat.
 If everything you do can be done in a web browser or with web or Android apps, there's little reason not to go with a Chrome device.
 Although with Linux and VMware support, you can do much more today than when they first arrived in 2011.
-Read our Asus Chromebook Flip is less than $500 with a 1,920x1,080 12.5-inch display, dual-core Intel Core M3 processor, 4GB of RAM and a 64GB SSD.
+Read our Asus Chromebook Flip C101 review.